 The Department will send information on Rotation Expectations and Tips when you are notified of your first rotation assignment (in August).
-Students should also see the "Rocking Your Rotations- A Survival Guide" on our website for great tips on how to make the most of the rotation experience: http://www.moleculargenetics.utoronto.ca/s/Trainee-Survival-Guide-Article_Final_NM.pdf.
+Students should also see the "Rocking Your Rotations- A Survival Guide" on our website (https://moleculargenetics.utoronto.ca/rotations) for great tips on how to make the most of the rotation experience.